 If you need to switch from one buprenorphine or buprenorphine and naloxone product to another, your doctor may need to adjust your dose.
 Each time you receive your medication, check to be sure that you have received the buprenorphine product that was prescribed for you.
 Ask your pharmacist if you have are not sure that you received the right medication.

-Do not stop taking or using buprenorphine or buprenorphine and naloxone without talking to your doctor.
+Do not stop taking buprenorphine or buprenorphine and naloxone without talking to your doctor.
 Stopping buprenorphine or buprenorphine and naloxone too quickly can cause withdrawal symptoms.
-Your doctor will tell you when and how to stop taking or using buprenorphine or buprenorphine and naloxone.
-If you suddenly stop taking or using buprenorphine or buprenorphine and naloxone, you may experience withdrawal symptoms such as hot or cold flushes, restlessness, teary eyes, runny nose, sweating, chills, muscle pain, vomiting, or diarrhea.
+Your doctor will tell you when and how to stop taking buprenorphine or buprenorphine and naloxone.
+If you suddenly stop taking buprenorphine or buprenorphine and naloxone, you may experience withdrawal symptoms such as hot or cold flushes, restlessness, teary eyes, runny nose, sweating, chills, muscle pain, vomiting, or diarrhea.